Adam Stansfield: Illness and death

 Stansfield suffered from persistent abdominal pain in the early part of 2010, and was admitted to hospital for tests at the end of March.
-On 8 April 2010, Exeter City confirmed to the media that he had been diagnosed with a form of colorectal cancer.
+On 8 April 2010, Exeter City confirmed to the media that he had been diagnosed with colorectal cancer.
 Manager Paul Tisdale told local news programme BBC Spotlight that "there's little good on this subject... but if there's someone who can deal with it and meet it head on with real purpose, Adam's the man".

 Later that month, Stansfield underwent surgery to remove part of his colon.
 Club vice-chairman Julian Tagg reported that the operation was successful, and that Stansfield appeared happy and was making jokes.
 He joined the Exeter squad for the first day of pre-season training in July, appearing weak from chemotherapy.
 His condition deteriorated rapidly and he died on 10 August in Exeter, with his death being announced shortly after Exeter's loss to Ipswich Town in the League Cup.

 As a mark of respect, Dagenham & Redbridge postponed the game Exeter were due to play against them at Victoria Road four days after his death.
 Exeter retired his shirt number 9 for nine seasons.
-His son, Jay Stansfield, currently wears the number 9 shirt for Exeter City, on loan from Fulham.
+His son, Jay Stansfield, wore the number 9 shirt for Exeter City, when he was on loan from Fulham in the 2022–23 season.

-Stansfield's body was taken from St James Park to his funeral service at Exeter Cathedral on 25 August, attended by over 1,000 mourners.
+Stansfield's body was taken from St James Park to his funeral service at Exeter Cathedral on 25 August, attended by more than 1,000 mourners.
 A private family service was held later.